Holidays Calendar for August 16, 2020

 • 1977 Died: Elvis Presley, American singer and actor, regarded as one of the most significant cultural icons of the 20th century.
 He is very often referred to as the King of Rock and Roll.

-• 1973 Died: Selman Waksman, Ukrainian born American biochemist and microbiologist.
-In 1952 he was awarded the Nobel Prize in Physiology or Medicine for his discovery of streptomycin, the first antibiotic active against tuberculosis.
+• 1973 Died: Selman Waksman, Ukrainian-born American biochemist and microbiologist.
+In 1952, he was awarded the Nobel Prize in Physiology or Medicine for his discovery of streptomycin, the first antibiotic active against tuberculosis.

 • 1946 Died: Margaret Mitchell, American author and journalist.
 Only one novel was published during her lifetime, Gone with the Wind, for which she won the National Book Award in 1936 and Pulitzer Prize for Fiction in 1937.

 • 1945 The Soviet troops captured the last Chinese emperor and ruler of Manchukuo, Puyi.
-In 1949 he was imprisoned as a war criminal for 10 years.
+In 1949, he was imprisoned as a war criminal for 10 years.

 • 1930 Ub Iwerks made the first color sound cartoon.
-It was called Fiddlesticks
+It was called Fiddlesticks.

-• 1906 The city of Valparaíso, Chile, was hit by an estimated 8.2 magnitude earthquake.
+• 1906 The city of Valparaíso, Chile was hit by an estimated 8.2 magnitude earthquake.
 At least 3,886 people were killed.

 • 1896 Skookum Jim Mason, George Carmack and Dawson Charlie discovered gold in a tributary of the Klondike River in Canada.
 This event set off the Klondike Gold Rush.
-About 100,000 prospectors migrated to Canada during the next 3 years to find gold.

-• 1845 Born: Gabriel Lippmann, Luxembourger-French physicist, Nobel Prize laureate for discovery of a method of reproduction of colors photographically based on the phenomenon of interference.
+• 1845 Born: Gabriel Lippmann, Luxembourger-French physicist, Nobel Prize laureate for the discovery of a method of reproduction of colors photographically based on the phenomenon of interference.

-• 1836 Died: Marc-Antoine Parseval, French mathematician, most famous for stating the theorem, now known as Parseval's theorem, that presaged the unitarity of the Fourier transform.
+• 1836 Died: Marc-Antoine Parseval, French mathematician, most famous for stating the theorem now known as Parseval's theorem that presaged the unitarity of the Fourier transform.

 • 1832 Born: Wilhelm Wundt, German physician and philosopher, one of the founding figures of modern psychology.
 He became the first person ever to call himself a psychologist.
-He founded the first laboratory for psychological research at the University of Leipzig, that marked the birth of psychology as an independent field of study.

 • 1744 Born: Pierre Méchain, French astronomer and surveyor.
 He is remembered as one of the major contributors to the early study of deep sky objects and comets.